astutespruce/sarp-connectivity/deploy/README.md

 ## Server

-- Create an EC2 micro server based on Ubuntu 20.04 LTS
+- Create an EC2 T3a.small server based on Ubuntu 20.04 LTS
 - Set root volume to have 20 GB of space (need large /tmp folder space for uploading tiles)
 - Create a second volume with 20 GB of space (/tiles)
 - Create an elastic IP and assign to that instance